augustomelo/dotfiles/README.md

   - [ ] vim.lsp.buf.format(): when saving a file
   - [ ] more cool stuff: https://github.com/neovim/neovim/releases/tag/v0.8.0
 - [ ] Improve wildignore, for example .github is being hidden
+- [ ] Use markdown formatter
+- [X] Type errors should be displayed red

 ### ZSH
 - [ ] Integrate some useful scripts